At Citylink, we recognise travel can be stressful, here are a few simple tips to help you along the way.

-How often do you get the reminder-Do not forget your passport!
-This happens far more often than you think on our Eireagle and Citylink Airport services.
-Keeping a print and digital copy of your passport for further travel just incase.
+How often do you get the reminder: Do not forget your passport!
+This happens far more often than you think on our eireagle and Citylink airport services.
+Keep a print and digital copy of your passport for further travel just in case.

 4. Essential luggage tips

-Don’t forget to pack an adapter, battery charger, first aid kit, phrase book, insect repellent and suntan lotion if appropriate for your destination.
-If there is anything you’ve forgotten to include, don’t worry, you’ll find most travel essentials on sale at one of many airport shops.
+Don’t forget to pack an adaptor, battery charger, first aid kit, phrase book, insect repellent and sun cream if appropriate for your destination.
+If there is anything you’ve forgotten to include, don’t worry, you’ll find most travel essentials on sale at one of the many airport shops.

 There are two ways to check in.
 You can check in online 24 hours ahead of time and go directly through security or you can check in manually at the airport at a self-service check-in kiosk or the old fashioned face to face check in option.
 Always check your luggage allowance which can vary airline to airline.